Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Summary and Discussion

-Our efforts here were focused on predicting what the GWB signal looks like in nature, and LSS imprints would ever be detectable, and if so, how to detect them.
+Our efforts in this work were focused on predicting what the GWB signal looks like in nature, if LSS imprints would ever be detectable, and how to approach their detection.
 However, we did not simulate what this signal would look like in PTA data.
-In a future study, we plan to do this by adding pulsar noise~\cite{nanograv_noise,larsen2024}, accounting for the anisotropic distribution of pulsars on the sky~\cite{Ali_Ha_moud_2020,Ali_Ha_moud_2021}, as well as the way the GWB is detected~\cite{HD83, Mingarelli_2013, cornish2014}.
-All these improvements will help us to better model the expected signal in our cross-correlation searches, and improve our abilities to detect it.
+In a future study, we plan to do this by adding pulsar noise~\cite{nanograv_noise,larsen2024}, accounting for the anisotropic distribution of pulsars on the sky~\cite{alihaimoud2020, Ali_Ha_moud_2021}, as well as the way the GWB is detected~\cite{HD83, Mingarelli_2013, cornish2014}.
+All these improvements will help us to better model the expected signal in our cross-correlation searches and improve our abilities to detect it.